+The State of Florida has released school grades for 2017.
+Most schools in West Boca maintained their A grades.
+The one clear drop was in East Boca, where Boca Elementary fell from an A to a B. Among elementary schools, Coral Sunset improved from a C to a B, while Hammock Pointe and Sandpiper Shores both improved from B to A. All other elementary schools in West Boca were A schools before and kept that grade.
+Other than the Morikami Park magnet school, Waters Edge Elementary had the highest scores.
+This may be due to its large gifted program.
+Among non-magnet middle schools, Boca Middle improved from a B grade to an A. The three West Boca middle schools all maintained their A grades.
+Eagles Landing had the highest overall score but Omni and Loggers were close behind and outperformed Eagles in some areas.
 The big news for high schools was Olympic Heights improving from B to an A grade.
 And in bigger news to some, Boca High outscored Spanish River.
 That scoring looks odd to us as Spanish River had better scores in a number of topics and a slightly higher graduation rate.
 West Boca High’s overall scores were a bit higher than Olympic with a notable edge in science, though the two were close on most subjects.

+Written by Jacqueline Faustin, a senior at West Boca High, and a member of the school’s musical theater troupe.
+Marquee Theater Company proudly opened their latest performance, Dreamgirls, at the West Boca Performing Arts Theater (in West Boca High School) this past Saturday, January 21, 2017.
+Director Andrew Shultz and choreographer Ben Solmor did a noteworthy job accurately and respectably chronicling this captivating tale.
+Dreamgirls depicts the story of three women who all search for happiness and success in the music industry.
+With the help of their manager, they get the chance of a lifetime performing as backup singers for a national star.
+As they delve deeper into the twisted music industry, they abruptly learn just how high the cost of fame truly is.
 The up-and-coming Marquee Theater Company is fortunate enough to have an across-the-board strong cast for this show.
 Their authentic energy, palpable throughout the entirety of the show, never faltered.
 This unique attribute was most definitely thanks to Alex Lugo (Deena), David Berry (Jimmy Early), and Kendra Williams (Effie).
 All mentioned characters exhibited remarkable stage presence that made a lasting impact on the audience.

 Dreamgirls is on for two more shows at West Boca High – Friday, January 28th at 8 pm and Saturday, January 29th at 2 pm.
 Buy tickets online at the Marquee box office.